cap-js/cap-getting-started-tutorial/exercises/05_java_adding_data.md

 L;low
 ```

-Once added, the running `cds watch` will automatically refresh the data.
+Once added, the running `mvn cds:watch` will automatically refresh the data.
-In http://localhost:4004/ , you will now be able to see the data in the corresponding endpoints.
+In http://localhost:8080/ , you will now be able to see the data in the corresponding endpoints.

 ***